survivejs/webpack-book/manuscript/developing_with_webpack/05_composing_configuration.md

       // Parse host and port from env to allow customization.
       //
-      // If you use Vagrant or Cloud9, set
+      // If you use Docker, Vagrant or Cloud9, set
       // host: options.host || '0.0.0.0';
       //
       // 0.0.0.0 is available to all network devices